dgarroDC/ArchaeologistAchievementHelper/README.md

 This feature helps you know in which entries there may be missing facts that you need for the achievement.

+The mod also works with missing subentries that have facts required for the achievement, so the mark would also appear if the Zero-G Cave entry was missing.

 ## Show all missing facts feature

 If you need even more help, you can activate a setting to show all unrevealed facts that Archaeologist requires:

 ![settings](images/settings.png)

-When you activate it the missing facts are shown like this (below the *"There's more to explore here."* text, with the same color and starting with *"MISSING FACT: "*):
+When you activate it the missing facts and subentries are shown like this (below the *"There's more to explore here."* text, with the same color and starting with *"MISSING FACT: "* or *"MISSING SUBENTRY: "*):

 ![example-disabled](images/example-showall.jpg)